 Your cat’s strikingly low water intake might have put frowns on your forehead on several occasions.
 As cats originally hail from the desert, they have an innate habit of drinking less water.
 But you can compensate for the low water intake of your cat by giving it watermelon as watermelon is 90% water.

-Fiber is one of the most important nutrients, but sadly, most of the cat foods don’t have enough fiber content.
+Fiber is one of the most important nutrients, but sadly, most cat foods don’t have enough fiber content.
 If your cat is constipated regularly, you can blame it on its low fiber intake.
 This problem can be solved by including watermelon in your cat’s diet as watermelon is a rich source of fiber.

 Vitamins and Nutrients